834772509/DriverIndexer/README.md

 ### Why does the index file use the `JSON` format?

-Under normal circumstances, the index in a driver package will not exceed 10MB, and the amount of data of this size is sufficient to use the `JSON` format.
+Under normal circumstances, the index in a driver package will not exceed 10MB, and this size of data is enough to use the common `JSON` format.

 ### Why can I install the driver without specifying the index file?

 When no index file is specified, `DriverIndexer` will decompress all INF files in the driver package, create an index instantly, and finally match the driver according to the index information.

-### Why use `Devcon` to install the driver?

-It has been tested to install the driver `Devcon` faster than `Dpinst`, `Pnputi`, etc., and `Dpinst` currently no longer provides updates from Microsoft.

-### What is the difference with IT Sky Universal Drive/Driver President?
+### What is the difference with EasyDrv/DrvCeo?

 `DriverIndexer` is a command line program, which means that the driver can be installed silently without interface interaction, making the experience the same as the built-in driver.